 - IMPORTANT NOTE: Ontario's response to the COVID-19 pandemic continues to evolve.
 Changes will likely occur as the province and its municipalities adjust to new data about the virus.
 In these circumstances, please be advised that the manner of delivery of courses, co-curricular opportunities, programs and services is subject to change, in accordance with university policies.
-The University thanks its students, faculty, and staff for their flexibility during these challenging times as we work together to maintain the standards of excellence that are the hallmark of the University. - The Academic Year is comprised of three sessions Fall, Winter, Summer - with the Summer Session subdivided into two terms -May/June and July/August. - In the following schedule of Sessional Dates and Deadlines, "fullyear" courses refer to courses which run through both the Fall and Winter Sessions. - Each department may also have deadlines related to these general Sessional Dates and Deadlines. - Some OISE Sessional Dates differ from those published in the School of Graduate Studies Calendar. - Please read the University's policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances.
+The University thanks its students, faculty, and staff for their flexibility during these challenging times as we work together to maintain the standards of excellence that are the hallmark of the University.
+Please refer to the Office of the Registrar and Student Services website for notices about OISE COVID-19 Related Updates. - The Academic Year is comprised of three sessions -Fall, Winter, Summer - with the Summer Session subdivided into two terms - May/June and July/August. - In the following schedule of Sessional Dates and Deadlines, "full-year" courses refer to courses which run through both the Fall and Winter Sessions. - Each department may also have deadlines related to these general Sessional Dates and Deadlines. - Some OISE Sessional Dates differ from the School of Graduate Studies Sessional Dates - please refer to the SGS Calendar for details. - Please read the University's policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances.